 The right sports bra offers you enough support and is also a lot more comfortable than a traditional bra.
 Accordingly, it is also suitable for wearing during sports and physiotherapy.

-Because these models are complete free of metal brackets and surround the back and chest with more material.
+Because these models are completely free of metal brackets and surround the back and chest with more material.
 This prevents pressure on certain areas, which means that many women experience less pain.

 3. It is also possible without a bra